rshipp/geodigger/onepage.md

         def on_status(self, status):
             # This code will be executed automatically whenever the
-            # listener recieves a "Tweet," or status, from the streaming
+            # listener receives a "Tweet," or status, from the streaming
             # API.
 It is passed a 'status' object, which acts like a
             # Python dictionary, and includes all fields described in
             # the Twitter developer documentation for the "status"